chess-seventh/2017-hepia-noaa/src/wav-decoder/README.md

 ## Virtualenv

-`virtualenv apt-venv` as
+- `virtualenv venv` to create a Python Virtual Environment.

-`source apt-venv/bin/activate`
+- `source apt-venv/bin/activate`

-`pip install -r requirements.txt`
+- `pip install -r requirements.txt`

-`python wav-decoder.py soundfile.wav image_out.png`
+- `python wav-decoder.py soundfile.wav image_out.png`

-to quit the virtualenv, you can simply close the terminal or type `deactivate`.
+- To quit the virtualenv, you can simply close the terminal or type `deactivate`.